Lok Sabha passes bill that seeks to clarify that 'govt' in Delhi means 'L-G' | Politics

 Delhi's ruling Aam Aadmi Party has opposed the bill.
 Chief Minister Arvind Kejriwal had even urged the central government to take back the bill and said the AAP dispensation was ready to fall at the Modi government's feet for its withdrawal.

-He said when the GNCTD Act was enacted in 1991 by the then Congress government, Delhi has been made a UT with an assembly with ''limited legislative powers''.

-Reddy said the LG is an administrator so he has the right to know the day-to-day affairs. ''We have not snatched any power from the Delhi government nor we have given any additional power to the LG,'' he said.

-Participating in the debate, Congress member Manish Tewari said the bill is ''unconstitutional'' as it encroached upon the powers of the city government.
+Initiating the debate, Congress MP Manish Tewari said the bill is ''unconstitutional'' and it takes away certain rights of the city government which were given under a constitutional amendment, a charge rejected by the BJP.

-AAP member Bhagwant Mann also strongly opposed the bill and demanded its roll back.
+The measure is contrary to what the then Union Home Minister L K Advani had perceived some 18 years ago, he said.

+Tewari was of the view that the bill seeks to prevent the city government from implementing the decisions taken by the legislative assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)